Plane (esotericism): Mental plane

 In the mental world one formulates a thought and it is instantly transmitted to the mind of another without any expression in the form of words.
 Therefore on that plane language does not matter in the least; but helpers working in the astral world, who have not yet the power to use the mental vehicle.

 Annie Besant wrote that "The mental plane, as its name implies, is that which belongs to consciousness working as thought; not of the mind as it works through the brain, but as it works through its own world, unencumbered with physical spirit-matter."

 A detailed description of the mental plane, along with the mental body, is provided by Arthur E. Powell, who has compiled information in the works of Besant and Leadbeater in a series of books on each of the subtle bodies.

+Causal plane

-According to Hindu occultism the mental plane consists of two divisions, the lower division is known as heaven (swarglok) and the upper division is known as the causal plane (maharlok).
+According to Hindu occultism the mental plane consists of two divisions, the lower division is known as heaven (Svargaloka) and the upper division is known as the causal plane (Maharloka).